SimonHanischSAG/WxConfigLight/README.md

 Reload WxConfig

+<h4>Configure Environment</h4>

+You should configure your environmentType like this:

+WxConfigLight__WxConfigLight__wx.config.environment.type

+with values e.g. like:

+DEV, CI, TEST, UAT, QA, PROD

+in order to use references like this in your file <MyPackage>/config/wxconfig.cnf:

+wx.config.env.PROD=wxconfig-PROD.cnf
+wx.config.env.TEST=../../../config/packages/<MyPackage>/wxconfig-TEST.cnf

+Then you can define environment specific values which are part of your package or outside or your package.

 <h3>Global variables</h3>

 <b>The most important thing to say is: WxConfigLight is using the "Global Variables" from IntegrationServer.
 That is the place where updates are executed and where keys are red from!</b>